-The Kootenay Rockies is home to numerous hot springs ranging from wonderful resorts to wilderness backcountry pools.
+The Kootenay Rockies is home to numerous hot springs ranging from Canyon Hot Springs to Revelstoke is 32 km / 20 mi. wonderful resorts to wilderness backcountry pools.
 Visit them all and enjoy the communities along the way.

 Cranbrook and Kimberley offer an array of activities, attractions and wonderful overnighting options.
-Cranbrook is the business centre for the area while nearby Kimberley also offers great services as well as one of Canada's largest municipal parks.
+Cranbrook is the business centre for the area while nearby Kimberley also offers great services as well as one of Canada's largest municipal parks. • The Cranbrook History Centre is all about trains and houses the

-- The Cranbrook History Centre is all about trains and houses the Canadian Museum of Rail Travel, Cranbrook Archives, Royal Alexandra - Hall and the Cranbrook Museum. • The Kimberley Underground Mining Railway offers a ride through the Mark - Creek Valley.
-Enjoy the theatre, mining school house & powerhouse. • Great biking, walking and hiking trails include Cranbrook's Community Forest, Kimberley's Nature Park and the Rails to Trails. • St Eugene Resort offers world-class golf and a casino.
+Canadian Museum of Rail Travel, Cranbrook Archives, Royal Alexandra Hall and the Cranbrook Museum The Kimberley Underground Mining Railway offers a ride through the Mark Creek Valley.
+Enjoy the theatre, mining school house & powerhouse. • Great biking, walking and hiking trails include Cranbrook's Community Forest, Kimberley's Nature Park and the Rails to Trails. • St Eugene Golf Resort & Casino is located between the cities.